 A nearby monument commemorates the actions of the 1st Infantry Division and the 116th Regimental Combat Team of the 29th Division.

-To land the amount of supplies required to provision an advancing army, two artificial harbors (mulberries) were constructed in England, towed to the landing beaches – one at Omaha and one at Gold – and fixed in place.
+To land the amount of supplies required to provision an advancing army, two artificial harbors (mulberries) were constructed in England, towed to the landing beaches and fixed in place – one at Omaha and one at Gold.
 On June 19-20, 1944, a powerful storm severely damaged the harbor at Omaha, and it was abandoned.
 The mulberry at Arromanches on Gold remained in operation for 10 months.

 There is a lot to explore at Omaha and the other beaches in Normandy.
 To ensure you see sights you want, read an article about the invasion and check the internet for a list of things to do in advance.
 One could easily spend one or more days roaming the villages and bluffs of Omaha beach.
 For those who have less time, it is important to know your top locations to visit before going.
 Self-drive or private tours can be the best value.
 Group tours see most but not all of the best sites.

-As at Pointe du Hoc, the experience of visiting the site of such an important historical event that involved the sacrifice of so much was moving.
+As at Pointe du Hoc, the experience of visiting the site of such an important historical event that involved so much sacrifice and valor was moving.
 It is helpful to visit places like Omaha Beach so that the price of freedom is remembered and repetition of an event like the Normandy Invasion is never required.